Groundwater Monitoring Program

 Current Groundwater Monitoring Networks

-Map and Table of the Current Groundwater Level Monitoring Network (excerpts from Groundwater Monitoring Plan)
+Map of the Current Groundwater Level Monitoring Network (excerpt from Spring 2025 Semi-Annual Monitoring Report)

-As of fall 2022, there are 29 wells in the current groundwater-quality monitoring network.
-Watermaster staff collect grab water quality samples at 20 of the 29 wells in the network.
-BWD staff—the main cooperating monitoring entity—collects grab water quality samples at 9 of the 29 wells (these are BWD municipal supply wells).
+As of spring 2025, there are 43 wells in the current groundwater-quality monitoring network.
+Watermaster staff collect grab water quality samples at 34 of the 43 wells in the network.
+BWD staff—the main cooperating monitoring entity—collects grab water quality samples at 9 of the 43 wells (these are BWD municipal supply wells).

-Map and Table of the Current Groundwater Quality Monitoring Network (excerpts from Groundwater Monitoring Plan)
+Map of the Current Groundwater Quality Monitoring Network (excerpts from Spring 2025 Semi-Annual Monitoring Report)

 The Watermaster currently conducts groundwater-level and groundwater-quality monitoring events in the Spring and Fall of each water year.
 The data collected from the monitoring event are compiled into a Semi-Annual Monitoring Report, which is presented to the Watermaster Board.
 Semi-Annual Monitoring Reports include: